TessorNetwork/Fury/docs/docs2.2.0/app_developers/commercioapi-introduction.md

 **Limits**

-`amount` : There is a limit in the amount value of `100000000 ucommercio`
+`amount` : There is a limit in the amount value of `100000000 ufury`

-ATTENTION : Is not available a `faucet` for CCC .
+ATTENTION : Is not available a `faucet` for FUSD .
 The Buy function (`coming soon`) in the dev.commercio.app must be used

 ### Official
-Is the realworld environment where real credit card transacions are requested and real token (COM and CCC) are spent
+Is the realworld environment where real credit card transacions are requested and real token (COM and FUSD) are spent